Privacy Policy

 Teachers can create accounts on behalf of Students.
 When registering an account for a Student who is under the age of 13, the Teacher represents and warrants that they or the educational organization they work for has proper permission to register the Student for a Code.org account, and that they or the educational organization has obtained the necessary parental consent for collection of the Student’s Personal Information for the use and benefit of the school and for no other commercial purpose.
 In addition, the Teacher agrees to be bound by the Code.org Terms of Service and this Privacy Policy on behalf of the educational organization they work for, and that they are authorized to do so.
 See Children’s Privacy Notice below for more information.

-If you register for a Code.org account through an authentication service (such as Google Accounts, Microsoft Accounts, Facebook Connect, Clever, or PowerSchool), you give Code.org permission to store and use information already associated with your authentication service consistent with this Privacy Policy and the table above.
-In these instances, Code.org only receives information from the authentication services - Code.org does not share information with such services.
+If you register for a Code.org account through an authentication service or identity provider (such as Google Accounts, Microsoft Accounts, or Facebook Connect) or through an LMS (such as Google Classroom, Clever, Canvas, or Schoology), we will store and use the information already associated with that service consistent with this Privacy Policy and the table above.
+In these instances, Code.org only receives information from these services - Code.org does not share information with such services.
+(Note: As Code.org develops further integration with LMS providers, limited information - such as Student scores on assignments and feedback already available to Teachers through their Code.org sections - may also be made available to Teachers through the LMS.)

-When using a third-party authentication service, Code.org may receive personal data (such as a Student's full name or gender) that is not required for use of the Services.
-For example, districts or schools that use Clever as an authentication service can permit Code.org to use existing Clever teacher and student account information to sign in to Code.org Services.
-Districts or schools may revoke Code.org’s access to this information in Clever at any time.
+When Code.org accounts are established using these third-party services, Code.org may receive personal data (such as a Student's full name or gender) that is not required for use of the Services.
+For example, districts or schools that use Clever can permit Code.org to use existing Clever teacher and student account information to sign in to Code.org Services.
+Districts or schools may revoke Code.org’s access to this information at any time.

-You may revoke Code.org’s access to your account on any authentication service at any time by disconnecting the respective authentication service from your account settings.
-You should check your privacy settings on each authentication service to understand and change the information sent to us through such service.
-Please review each authentication service’s terms of use and privacy policies carefully before connecting them to our Services.
+You (or your school) may revoke Code.org’s access to your account on any authentication service or LMS at any time by disconnecting the respective authentication service from your account settings.
+You should check your privacy settings on each service to understand and change the information sent to us through such service.
+Please review each service’s terms of use and privacy policies carefully before connecting them to our Services.

 Non-Curriculum Features and Other Services